Our Welsh-speaking alumni

 Siân Stephen - Disasters Emergency Committee

-External Relations Manager (Wales), Disasters Emergency Committee
+External Affairs Manager for the Disasters Emergency Committee in Wales (DEC Cymru)